pantheon-systems/documentation/source/content/certification/study-guide-cms/chapter-8-extending.md

 | New Site Created | <ul><li>Send SMS to administrator</li><li>Notify a Slack channel</li><li>Run Composer scripts</li></ul>|

 ### More Quicksilver Examples
-The steps above provide a fast way to integrate New Relic® Performance Monitoring and Pantheon with Quicksilver.
 The Quicksilver Examples repository provides many more ways to automate development, so please take advantage of them and extend them to fit your workflow.

 #### More Resources
 - [Automate and Integrate your WebOps Workflow with Quicksilver](/guides/quicksilver)